 How Can You Collect In a Motorcycle Accident Lawsuit?

-The evidence gathered by your motorcycle accident attorney must show that reckless, careless, or negligent behavior of another party caused you to be injured.
+The evidence gathered by your motorcycle accident attorney must show that the reckless, careless, or negligent behavior of another party caused you to be injured.
 The plaintiff, the person injured and suing for damages, has the burden of proving each of the following elements:

 - A legal duty owed by the party being sued toward the plaintiff.